Scientific Name

 Etymology

 The specific epithet "bromfieldii (brom-FEELD-ee-eye)" honors Mr. H. Bromfield (fl.
-1933); no further data available.
+1933); no further data is available.

 How to Grow and Care for Lithops bromfieldii

 Soil: L. bromfieldii thrives best in a growing medium that will drain quickly.
-Use a commercial soil mix for succulents or make your own potting mix.
+Use a commercial soil mix for succulents, or make your own potting mix.

 Hardiness: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. bromfieldii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often you need to water your L. bromfieldii depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
-Stop watering during the winter months to allow the old leaf pair to dry out, and the new pair to develop.
+Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

 Repotting: This small succulent will happily stay in the same pot for several decades.
 The common reason for repotting is to divide the plant or to allow space for clusters to grow.
 Repot only when its growing season starts.